 The bridge is pleasing to the eye.
 It’s perfect in its simplicity.
 You can only appreciate the grace of its arcs from a distance, or from the pebbly beach down below.

-The Mostar bridge is in Southern Bosnia and Herzegovina, which is inhabited by 113,169 people.
-It was destroyed by shelling in 1993 during the Croat-Bosniak war.
+The Mostar Bridge is in Southern Bosnia and Herzegovina, a country today inhabited by 113,169 people.
+The bridge was destroyed by shelling in 1993 during the Croat-Bosniak war.
 The Old Bridge, an Ottoman structure, stood for 427 years.
 Reconstructed with international aid, gathered by UNESCO after the war, it has become a World Heritage structure.
 It is constructed of 1556 stones.